 - Don’t accept drinks or food.

-- Accusing you of paying with fake notes is a popular rip-off.
-After you paid and got out of the taxi, the driver shouts after you and says you gave him a phony bill.
+- Accusing you of having payed with fake coins or notes is a popular rip-off.
+After you paid and got out of the taxi, the driver shouts after you, saying you gave him a fake coin or phony bill.
 Don’t fall for it.
 While you didn’t pay attention to him, the driver swapped your bill or coin for a faked one, hands it back to you and expects to be paid again.
 Be very clear that you are aware of his foul play and send him to hell.
 If necessary, threaten him with Serenazgo (the municipal police) or the tourist police.
 Walk away.

 - Never ever get into a shared taxi!